 Podcast Episode 32: “Condominium Parking.”

-Explains how condominium parking works.
-Do you have title to your parking unit, exclusive use of that parking unit or is it simply your assigned space?
-Perhaps it is a combination of all three.
+In this episode, Barry explains how condominium parking works.
+Do you have title to your parking unit, exclusive use of that parking unit, or is it simply your assigned space?
+Perhaps it is a combination of all three…

 You buy a condominium; you get a place to park, right?